Follow Us:

 MDR specific requirements for Class 1s medical devices

-• The device must be sterilised using a validated process.
+• The medical device must be sterilised using a validated process.
 The method of sterilization should be appropriate for the device’s material and design.
 Common methods include steam, ethylene oxide, or radiation.
 The technical documentation should cover detailed sterilisation protocol covering IQ,OQ and PQ.
 The Validation report must have a conclusion about the final output of validation and all supporting data to establish validation conduct.

 • Manufacturers need to maintain detailed records of the sterilisation process, including validation and routine control procedures.
 This documentation is part of the technical documentation required for the device and should be available for review by regulatory authorities if needed.